 There are many mentions of the Oxley Football club during the 1920s when the Oxley 'Ramblers' fielded a strong junior side.
 The First Grade juniors played in the Pike Cup final of 1928 losing out 4-0 to Latrobe.
 In 1929 the team went one better winning the first grade premiership.
 A photo of the 1929 First Grade Premiership winning side can be found in the pictures section of the web-site.

 In the season of 1930 the Oxley 'Ramblers' fielded a senior side in the breakaway Ipswich and West Moreton competition, where the side was suspended for disciplinary reasons.
 For the years between 1931 and 1934 there is no references to Oxley senior teams in the Brisbane Courier newspapers, but there are a number of references to junior teams during the period, as well as articles reporting on fundraising dance and card nights run by the Oxley 'Ramblers' Football Club members.

 Now referred to as Oxley United, the seniors rose to prominence again in the Ipswich and West Moreton competition in 1936 and the Brisbane competition in 1937 and 1938.
-In 1938 the side was led by Australian centre forward Cec Brittain and ran third in the first division competition.
+In 1938 the side was led by Australian centre forward Cec Brittain and ran fourth in the first division competition.